bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 a) Copy the code of a current coin and tweak the parameters.
 b) Create a Token Smart Contract on a platform that supports it.
 C) All of the above.

+?
+Which of the following false for all cryptocurrencies currently?

+A) It is faster to use cryptocurrency for cross border funds transfer as compared to using traditional banking system.
+b) It is cheap to send and receive crytocurrencies.
+c) The price of cryptocurrencies can be manipulated.
+d) Using cryptocurrency to transfer funds is more secure than using fiat currency.
+e) All of the above.

 {/quiz}